miklevin/MikeLev.in/_posts/2022-11-11-make-lxdwin-much-about-vim.md

 ---
 date: 2022-11-11
 title: Make LXDWIN much about vim
-permalink: /blog/make-lxdwin-much-about-vim/
 headline: Jump Into the Future of Computing with LXDWIN and Vim!
 description: Today, I'm focusing on making LXDWIN more about vim.
 I'm measuring success by how many people keep a daily journal in vim and introduce others to the command-line interface.
 I'm creating content for different audiences and saving time by laying the groundwork for others and AI-systems to edit.
 I'm applying this approach to my day-job and looking forward to the coming exodus from Microsoft Windows.
 Come join me on this journey and see what the future of computing holds!
 keywords: Vim, Command-Line Interface, Content, Audiences, Editing, Microsoft Windows, Journaling, AI-Systems, Future of Computing, LXDWIN
-categories: vim, journaling
+categories: vim, journaling, audiences
+permalink: /blog/make-lxdwin-much-about-vim/
 layout: post
 ---

 Hmmm, today?
 Well, go get a good breakfast.
 That I'm walking distance from a decent diner is a godsend for me.
 If I run out of food I just walk over there